Dipolar dephasing of Rydberg D-state polaritons

 Then, the rate of events $\nD$ that at least one photon is converted into stationary Rydberg excitation is proportional to the amplitude of the two-polariton wavefunction $\psiSS$:

-Note, that we normalize the Rydberg wave function $\psiSS$ with the incoming photon flux as in Eq.\,(2).
+We normalize the Rydberg wave function $\psiSS$ with the incoming photon flux as in Eq.\,(2).
 A single dephasing event increases on average the optical depth within the medium by $OD_{im}$ for the incoming photons.
 Therefore, the change in transmission by a single dephasing event is $\exp({- OD_{dec}-OD_{sat}(R_{in})})\left(1-e^{-OD_{im}}\right)$.
 This reduction appears with the rate $\nD$, and therefore the initial time evolution for the averaged transmission behaves as

-and leads to a rate constant $\mathcal{C}(\O)=\nD\left(1 - e^{- OD_{im}}\right)/R_{in}^2$.
-Furthermore, we observe, that a finite life time of the Rydberg impurity results in an effective saturation of the transmission.
-However, the full time evolution for the transmission including higher number of excited Rydberg impurities is extremely challenging and beyond the scope of the present manuscript.